What is the correct IUPAC name for the compound with the molecula... | Channels for Pearson+

 1

-Identify the number of carbon atoms in the molecular formula C4H10.
-The prefix 'but-' in IUPAC nomenclature indicates four carbon atoms.
+Determine the number of carbon atoms in the compound.
+In this case, there are 4 carbon atoms.

-Recognize that the suffix '-ane' is used for alkanes, which are saturated hydrocarbons with single bonds only.
+Recall the IUPAC naming convention for alkanes, which are saturated hydrocarbons with single bonds.
+The prefix for 4 carbon atoms is 'but-'.

-Verify that the molecular formula C4H10 corresponds to the structure of butane, which is a straight-chain alkane with four carbon atoms.
+Verify that the molecular formula C4H10 corresponds to the alkane 'butane', as it follows the general formula for alkanes, CnH2n+2, where n is the number of carbon atoms.

-Ensure that the name follows IUPAC rules for naming alkanes, confirming that 'butane' is the correct name for C4H10.

 Watch next